 Challenges in Protection

-Surveys indicate that 85% of small and medium businesses with a formal data security policy have experienced an information breach.
+Surveys indicate that 85% of small and medium businesses without a formal data security policy have experienced an information breach.
 The cost of a data breach includes legal expenses, forensic fees, lost customers, reputation management, and the notification process.
 Unfortunately, actual costs extend beyond the dollars spent to address the incident: 31% of breach notification recipients terminate their relationship with the organization, 59% of breached companies were embroiled in subsequent litigation, 33% faced potential regulatory fines, and 32% experienced a decline in share value.
 Generally, approximately 60% of all small or medium sized companies go out of business within six months of experiencing a breach.

 Achieving Best Practices

 Businesses are considered negligent if they have no breach response program in place prior to an incident.
 It is imperative that companies have a trusted source to address an information breach if they are to mitigate contingent risks.
 Businesses seeking best practices, implement a breach response plan prior to an incident.
 In the event of a breach, the program is quickly activated, conserving time and money while preserving the company's reputation and regulatory standing.
 The complexities of confronting a database compromise extend beyond the capabilities of most businesses.

 - Assistance with proper protocols and staff training for those protocols

 - Establishing cyber security baseline and maturity levels

 - Post Resolution Education and Ongoing Reviews